Wednesday, 20 Aug 2008 10:10 AM

 7. Partner/strategic alliance recruitment webinars: This is really just a marketing webinar targeted at prospective partners and can be successfully used in the marketing mix for recruiting partners.

 For example, one security technology company used a webinar to support its roadshow seminar in its channel recruitment efforts.
-It got 217 registrants to the live webinar, reaching potential partners more cost effectively than its live seminars.
+It got 217 registrants to the 'live' webinar, reaching potential partners more cost effectively than its 'live' seminars.
 And it generated leads with potential resellers who do not generally attend shows.
 Finally, the company marketing a recorded version of the webinar for ongoing recruitment efforts.

 There are other ways of using webinars, and you may have your favorites for your business and target market.
 My experience indicates that understanding and employing the different options can help you gain access to new sales opportunities and markets, get closer to customers, create better offerings and fuel sales growth.